c4milo/handlers/grpcutil/README.md

 # gRPC server handler

-A convenient handler to initialize a gRPC server in an existing HTTP server.
+A convenient handler to initialize a gRPC server and OpenAPI proxy on an existing HTTP server.

 ## Requirements